Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

   - **Range**
   Select this option to specify a numeric postcode range, for example 27498 or 52001-52006.
   - **Regex**
-  Select this option to specify a postcode containing alphanumeric characters with regular expressions, for example /^BT.*/.
-For detailed information about regular expressions, see https://regex101.com/.
+  Select this option to specify a postcode containing alphanumeric characters with regular expressions, for example /^BT.*/ in case of Northern Ireland.
+The site https://regex101.com/ can be useful to test regular expressions.
 The field to the right of the *Ship-to postcode* drop-down list is unlocked.

 > [Info] This feature can be used to define special tax regimes within a territory, such as that of Northern Ireland in the United Kingdom or Helgoland in Germany.
 For detailed information, see [Define tax exceptions on ZIP code level](#define-tax-exceptions-on-ZIP-code-level).

 6. Enter the applicable postcode range or regular expression in the unlocked field on the right of the *Ship-to postcode* drop-down list.